Koi Palace Dim Sum Daly City Review

 Lotus wrapped Sticky Rice ($4.80) had two good sized portions.
 It was hot out of the steamer and perfect.
 One of the best around here.
 Rice, meat, mushrooms, egg were all fully cooked to our liking.

 Shrimp Dumpling – Har Gow ($4.80) were four medium sized shrimp dumplings.
 Perfect wrapper and filling.
 Top notch bite sized morsel, making it a must order item.
+On our last visit, it was too hot and lacked the delicacy of the past.

 Sea Scallop Dumpling ($3.80) were filled with half shrimp and half scallop.
 Nicely done, a nice variation on the har gow.